Adaptive Programs

 Kelowna's Activity & Program Guide offers a wide range of seasonal adaptive programs for people with disabilities, including adaptive biking, wheelchair rugby, and para hockey.
 Be sure to check out the latest offerings on our recreation programs & registration page.

-The Access Pass at Parkinson Recreation Centre provides a discount pass exclusively for individuals with physical or cognitive permanent disabilities.
+The Access Pass at Parkinson Recreation Centre provides a discount pass exclusively for individuals with permanent physical or cognitive permanent disabilities.

 Thank you to Canadian Tire Jumpstart for sponsoring summer Access programs through their Sport Relief Fund.